elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Ethereum address, as a hexadecimal string, of the Fee Window that will be active after the current Fee Window ends in the specified Universe.
+* (string) Ethereum address, as a 16-byte hexadecimal string, of the Fee Window that will be active after the current Fee Window ends in the specified Universe.

 ### augur.api.Universe.getOrCreatePreviousFeeWindow(p)

-Gets the Ethereum contract address, as a hexadecimal string, of the [Fee Window](#fee-window) that was active just before the current Fee Window in the specified [Universe](#universe).
+Gets the Ethereum contract address of the [Fee Window](#fee-window) that was active just before the current Fee Window in the specified [Universe](#universe).
 If the contract address for the Fee Window does not exist yet, this function will create it.

 #### Parameters: